Square POS App Review (Free Version)

 - Modern Design: Reviewers comment on the sleek look of the Square POS app and its easy-to-read display for both employees and customers.

 - Feature Rich: Square has never been lacking in its breadth of features.
-Retailers enjoy the inventory and reporting functions along with the simple employee management offerings.
+A lot of Square POS reviews enjoy the inventory and reporting functions along with the simple employee management offerings.

 - Low Cost & Simple Pricing: Business owners appreciate how much you get from an affordable package, and a few commented on how easy it is to predict your costs.